sujit70777/Awsome-Mobile-App-Development/README.md

 - [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!
 - [SwiftGraph](https://github.com/davecom/SwiftGraph) - Graph data structure and utility functions in pure Swift.
 - [SwiftPriorityQueue](https://github.com/davecom/SwiftPriorityQueue) - A priority queue with a classic binary heap implementation in pure Swift.
+- [SwiftStructures](https://github.com/waynewbishop/SwiftStructures) - Examples of commonly used data structures and algorithms in Swift.